baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 vecvec_to_mat(x) = copy(reduce(hcat, x)') # Helper function
 nothing # hide
 ```
-the parameter `p` can be anything, and is often optional.
+the parameter `p` can be _anything_, and is often optional.
 If `p` is not provided when performing operations on filters, any `p` stored in the filter objects (if supported) is used.
 The default if none is provided and none is stored in the filter is `p = LowLevelParticleFilters.NullParameters()`.

 We are now ready to define and use a filter